ardafazla/ardafazla.github.io/_pages/cv.md

 Additional Projects
 ======
+### Multi-modal Photo Upsampling via Latent Space Exploration of StyleGAN
+_Bilkent University, Deep Generative Netwoks Course Project, 2023_
+* Adapted the PULSE algorithm for multi-modal image super-resolution by incorporating a variational autoencoder to enhance network diversity.

 ### Image Captioning based on LSTM with Transfer Learning
 _Neural Networks Course Project, 2022_
 * Constructed a framework, which generates meaningful sentences describing a given image (Image Captioning).
 * Employed state-of-the-art models such as ResNet, VGG-16 and InceptionV3, where LSTM is used as the main learning model for transfer learning.